LODGE INFORMATION AND ITINERARY

 built in 1973.
 Situated on a tundra meadow in the Moose CreekValley, the inn boasts fine views of

-the crests of Mount McKinley and six other major peaks of the Alaska Range.
+the crests of Denali (formerly Mount McKinley) and six other major peaks of the Alaska Range.

 the mid-eighties, North Face Lodge was purchased and renovated by Camp Denali's owners.
 Its 15 small,